Title and statement of responsibility area

 Terms governing use, reproduction, and publication

-A detailed finding aid covering scope, content, and arrangement is available for the materials in accession 1987.180V.
+A detailed finding aid covering the original scope, content, and arrangement is available for the materials in accession 1987.180V.
 Please request this from the Archivist.

 Photographs are described in the photograph database: http://archival-photos.vicu.utoronto.ca/